SmithWillSuffice/ohanga-pai/content/empirical/999_1_quantopian_phacks.md

 $\alpha/m$ where $\alpha$ is your overall desired significance.
 You then should expect a fraction $\alpha$ of the tests pass, and $(1-\alpha)$ fail.

+In this way the false positive rate when taking *all* the $m$ tests together is back to $\alpha$.
 If that's not the case within reasonable uncertainties then your model (or data) needs updating).

 The Quantopian [lecture on p-hacking and multiple comparisons bias](https://www.youtube.com/watch?v=YiDfbYtgUPc0) is a good overview of this topic, with a few tips for people who are at risk of